gfpacheco/angular-bind-querystring/README.md

 });
 ```

+### Parser and formatter

-You can also send a parser and a formatter function to handle the property serialization:
+You can send a parser and a formatter function to handle the property serialization:

 ```javascript
 angular.module('yourModule').controller(function($scope, bindQuerystring) {